Skip to main content

 1. From the Security Roles page, select the security role you'd like to edit.

-2. Make any changes you'd like to your security role.
+2. Make any changes to your security role.

-3. Select any right under Available Rights and select Add to assign it to a role; select any right under Assigned Rights and select Remove to remove it from a role; repeat until all the rights you need are added to your role.
+3. Select any right under Available Rights and select Add to assign it; select any right under Assigned Rights and select Remove to remove it.
+Repeat until the role has all the rights you need.

 4. Select Save.

-Security Right Required: View Security Roles; Edit Security Roles
+Security Rights Required: View Security Roles; Edit Security Roles

 Copying a security role